prettymuchphysics/project-euler/README.md

 # project-euler
-My own solutions to the problems at https://projecteuler.net/.
+How to solve problems badly using Python.